hsyntzgl/Tetris-Clone/README.md

 **A clone of Tengen Tetris with Super Rotation System**
 <hr>

-### What is Super Rotation System
+### What is Super Rotation System ?

 <br>

-Rotation system for tetrominos.
-For each tetromino, the center point is determined and the tetromino is rotated around that point at a 90-degree angle.
+In the Rotation System for tetrominos, the center point is determined for each tetromino and the tetromino is rotated around the determined center point at a 90-degree angle.

 ![Super Rotation System](https://tetris.wiki/images/3/3d/SRS-pieces.png)